Docs / Self-Host

 Native local install

-• Less repo setup overhead
+• One-click install, no repo setup required

 Current self-host path